Hag (album): History

 Hag was reissued along with Let Me Tell You About a Song on CD by Beat Goes On Records in 2002.

-Reception
+Critical reception

 Stephen Thomas Erlewine of AllMusic calls it "one of his absolute best albums—which means a lot, because he recorded no shortage of great records.
 In contrast to the rowdy live albums and the raucous Western swing that preceded it, Hag is quite quiet and reflective, sometimes referencing the turmoil within America at the end of the '60s, but more often finding Haggard turning inward."
-Music critic Robert Christgau wrote "Four country hits on Haggard's first straight studio album in a year and a half, but only the simple goodbye song "I Can't Be Myself" escapes bathos."
+Robert Christgau wrote, "Four country hits on Haggard's first straight studio album in a year and a half, but only the simple goodbye song 'I Can't Be Myself' escapes bathos."

 Track listing

 All songs by Merle Haggard unless otherwise noted: